Caspergj/Caspergj/README.md

-# Welcome to my profile

-Feel free to have a look around my page to see different projects i have been working on!
+# Some simple projects i made when i studied Computer Science

 <!---
 Caspergj/Caspergj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.